-its ecological purpose flooding.
-The additional floodplain serves as a 'room' where excess water can be stored in strong storm events.
-As seen, if the park reaches maximum capacity, the large retention cells found in the Urban Boulevard can provide additional capacity, reducing pressure on stormwater infrast.
-Utby 17, 2020
+Under intense storm conditions the park can serve its ecological purpose: flooding.
+The additional floodplain serves as a "room" where excess water can be stored in strong storm events.
+As seen, if the park reaches maximum capacity, the large retention cells found in the Urban Boulevard can provide additional capacity, reducing pressure on stormwater infrastructure.

-07. PARK CONCEPTS
+07. PARK CONCEPTS Passive Use

-Passive Use